ikmich/adbb-cli/README.md

 Kill and restart the adb server.

 ### `uninstall [package]`
 Uninstalls the application with the specified package argument.
 If no package argument is provided, user is asked to enter the intended application package.
 If a reference package has been set (via `adbb pkg <package>`), user will be asked if they want to continue with that package.

 ### `ping`
 Pings the device's IP address.
+You can run this command to check that the device can be reached over the network for a tcp connection.